vectordotdev/react-query-assist/README.md

 - [ ] Don't reopen dropdown on word if intentionally closed with escape key
 - [ ] Visually show negated values, whether token or not (e.g. -"some value")
-- [ ] Editing (replacing) a token in the middle of the query should not add a space
 - [ ] Strip out Timber styling and allow custom components/styling
 - [ ] Write some tests
 - [ ] Write out some basic documentation on how to use